-Regarding the fiber type determination results, 91 of 104 participants (87.5%) reported the expected fiber type of Acrylic for Items 1, 2, and 3.
-Of the remaining participants, one participant identified the fiber type as Animal (Wool), two identified the fiber type as manufacturered ModAcrylic and ten identified the fiber type as manufactured but did not further classify the fiber.
+Regarding the fiber type determination results, 93 of 104 participants (89.4%) reported the expected fiber type of Acrylic for Items 1, 2, and 3.
+Of the remaining participants, one participant identified the fiber type as Animal (Wool), and ten identified the fiber type as manufactured but did not further classify the fiber.
 As per some laboratory protocols, it is not uncommon to discontinue analysis after inconsistencies between items have been found.
 Consequently, some results were not further classified.